cypress-io/cypress/npm/mount-utils/README.md

 > **Note** this package is not meant to be used outside of cypress component testing.

-This librares exports some shared types and utility functions designed to build adapters for components frameworks.
+This library exports some shared types and utility functions designed to build adapters for components frameworks.

 It is used in: